-When you stay at the Yavapai Lodge a quarter mile from the South Rim of the Grand Canyon National Park, you’ll be experiencing a piece of the park’s history, but you’ll also be actively participating in its future.
+When you stay at the Yavapai Lodge in Grand Canyon National Park, you’ll be experiencing a piece of the park’s history, but you’ll also be actively participating in its future.

 The lodge was built in 1958 during the National Park Service’s building boom to prepare for its 50th anniversary.
 It was part of the so-called Mission 66 program, designed to increase park infrastructure to serve the crowds of post-World War II visitors.
 The lodge itself is reminiscent of Route 66 motels.
-Today, all rooms have been upgraded, including air-conditioning in every unit, new this year.
-If you’re traveling with your furry friend, the lodge also has pet-friendly rooms available.
+Today, all rooms have been remodeled, including air-conditioning in every unit.

 The Grand Canyon is a special place, and Yavapai Lodge recognizes that.
 Staying in the lodge, you’ll feel its commitment to the park’s future.
 It starts the second you pull in.
 With plenty of parking, you can leave your car at the lodge for the duration of your stay and take the park’s shuttle to get to all the stops you want to see, lowering your carbon footprint.

-The lodge’s commitment to sustainability encompasses all aspects of the business, including a couple other concessions it operates.
-This year, it will divert 65% of its waste from landfills and by 2025, it is committed to becoming zero-waste.
+The lodge’s commitment to sustainability encompasses all aspects of the business.
+In 2020, it will divert 65% of its waste from landfills and by 2025, it’s committed to becoming zero-waste.
 As a visitor, you can help reduce unnecessary waste by not requesting straws, napkins and lids and remembering to bring (or purchase on-site) a reusable water bottle.
 Grand Canyon National Park officials have worked hard to discourage single-use plastic water bottles, helping to eliminate waste.
 Water filling stations are available throughout the park and Yavapai Lodge.